I’m a first time runner can I still take part?

 Will I have time to sightsee?

 Our Impact Week is jammed-full of activities, project visits and hands-on volunteering (not forgetting training runs, yoga and the small matter of a marathon race) so if you're planning to see more of Kathmandu and Nepal, you should definitely add on some extra time either before or after Impact week.
 Even a couple of days would give you the chance to see the main tourist sites in Kathmandu.
 If you have the luxury of time, we've got loads of options for you to choose from.
-Spend three-days at a yoga retreat or take on the epic challenge of trekking to Everest Base Camp!
+Exploring Kathmandu in a day, our favourite Langtang Valley 8 day trek or take on the epic challenge of reaching Everest Base Camp!
 Check out our add-on options in the Packages section of the website.

 Do I need a visa?